Sponge Cake: Preheat

 of the cake into the bottom of the bowl.
 Using a pastry brush, brush the

 brush the layer with some of the soaking syrup.
-Evenly spoon the rest of the
+Again, evenly spoon the rest of the

 chocolate mousse on top of the cake layer.
+Top with some fresh raspberries.
 Cover the mousse with the last

 layer of cake and brush the cake with some of the soaking syrup.
 Lightly